 - Slides: The "pages" of a presentation. - Objects: Items, such as images or tables that you add to your presentation. - Slide designs: Reusable, pre-defined designs that provide colorful, organized templates to simplify creating attractive, consistent looking slides. - Slide layouts: Reusable slide layout schemes that have pre-defined areas for text and other objects.
-You can easily apply these layouts to the slides of your presentation as well as new slides, allowing you to concentrate on content. - Color schemes: Reusable, pre-defined sets of matching colors that instantly change the colors to your presentation by simply selecting a scheme. - Text: Working with text will be our topic in the last section.
+You can easily apply these layouts to the slides of your presentation as well as new slides. - Color schemes: Reusable, pre-defined sets of matching colors that instantly change the colors to your presentation by simply selecting a scheme. - Text: Working with text will be our topic in the last section.